Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Surgery, focal therapy, chemotherapy and/or radiation therapy are used to treat retinoblastoma.
 Usually, a combination of treatments is used.
 Before starting therapy, the treatment plan should be discussed with the patient and family in detail to outline risks and benefits, both short- and long- term.

-Very rarely, retinoblastoma spreads to the brain, bones or bone marrow.
-In these cases, more intensive chemotherapy may be needed, followed by autologous bone marrow transplant.
-Some patients may also require radiation therapy.
+Very rarely, retinoblastoma spreads to the brain or cerebrospinal fluid.
+It can also spread to bones, bone marrow, lymph nodes, or liver.
+In these cases, intensive chemotherapy may be needed, followed by autologous bone marrow transplant.
+Some patients may also need radiation therapy.

 Hunter was diagnosed with retinoblastoma at 11 months of age.
 He was treated with surgical removal of his eye and has been cancer free since.
 Hunter enjoys all sports and is a great big brother.

-Children will receive regular exams including exams under anesthesia (EUA) throughout treatment and for a period of time after treatment.
-Recurrences can be managed with focal therapy if caught early.
-The frequency and duration of follow up care are determined by the child’s medical team.
+Children will receive regular exams including eye exams under anesthesia (EUA) throughout treatment and for a period of time after treatment.
+Retinoblastoma recurrences can be managed with focal therapy if caught early.
+The frequency and duration of follow-up care are determined by the child’s medical team.

 Lifelong follow-up for eye health is important for all survivors of retinoblastoma.
-Eye exams at least once a year by an ophthalmologist are recommended as part of routine health care.
-Vision assistance may be needed.
-If eyesight loss is significant, a referral to a low vision specialist and early introduction to Braille can be helpful.
+Eye exams every 6-12 months (depending on age) by an ophthalmologist are recommended as part of routine health care.
 Protective eyeglasses must also be worn to prevent eye injury.

 Survivors of hereditary retinoblastoma have a greater risk of developing other cancers later in life.
-This risk is higher if they receive radiation as part of treatment.
 Young patients are followed with routine brain MRIs until the age of 5 to screen for pineal gland tumors.
-After age 5, there are no standardized recommendations for routine imaging to screen for second cancers.
-Patients should tell their primary care providers about their medical history and have annual physician visits (at a minimum) to monitor health.
+After age 5, there are no standard recommendations for routine imaging to screen for second cancers.
+Patients should tell their primary care providers about their medical history and have yearly physician visits (at a minimum) to monitor health.

-For general health and disease prevention, all cancer survivors should adopt healthy lifestyle habits, as well as continue to have regular physical checkups and screenings by a primary physician.
-Survivors who were treated with systemic chemotherapy or radiation should be monitored for acute and late effects of therapy.
+For general health and disease prevention, all cancer survivors should adopt healthy lifestyle habits.
+It is important to have regular checkups and screenings by a primary care physician and have a personalized survivorship care plan.
+Survivors who were treated with systemic chemotherapy or radiation should be monitored for late effects of therapy.